kev-the-python-dev/COVID-19_Data_Map/README.md

 Display current Covid-19 cases, deaths, vaccinations completed.

 The Big Steps:
-1. Download data from csse-covid-19 github repository.
+1. Download data from csse-covid-19 github repository.<br>
-    i. use 'raw' github link
+    i. use 'raw' github link<br>
-2. Access csv data from csse-covid-19
+2. Access csv data from csse-covid-19<br>
-    i.  csv module required
+    i.  csv module required<br>
-3. Transform/parse csv data into JSON (for easier reading via front-end)
+3. Transform/parse csv data into JSON (for easier reading via front-end)<br>
-    i. json module required
+    i. json module required<br>
-    ii. create custom function to convert csv to json iii. remove keys (columns) that are irrelevant to final data output
+    ii. create custom function to convert csv to json<br>
+    iii. remove keys (columns) that are irrelevant to final data output<br>
-4. Store data into database
+4. Store data into database<br>
     i.
-By storing data, we don't need to parse it everytime. ii. json dump to convert json object into a json string that can be inserted in a text field in mysql. iii.
-Using Django, export JSON data to MySQL database.
+By storing data, we don't need to parse it everytime.<br>
+    ii. json dump to convert json object into a json string that can be inserted in a text field in mysql.<br>
+    iii.
+Using Django, export JSON data to MySQL database.<br>
-5. Populate the stored data onto map (example use GeoJSON)
+5. Populate the stored data onto map (example use GeoJSON)<br>
-    i. geojson module required
+    i. geojson module required<br>
     i.
-Take input from database, prepare the coords into GeoJSON format --> front-end framework can call this end-point while doing map implementation.
+Take input from database, prepare the coords into GeoJSON format --> front-end framework can call this end-point while doing map implementation. <br>

 ---- Time for Front-end ----
 1. React.js and redux